 |Financial analysis||Explore financial aspects (benefits and costs) of an investment.
 Helps in objective (quantitative) comparison of investments.
 Here, assumptions and estimates are clearly stated and uncertainty is reduced by identifying and analyzing influencing factors.|

 |Risk analysis||Identify, analyze and evaluate uncertainties that could negatively affect value, develop and manage the way of dealing with risks.
 It can be applied at multiple levels – strategic, tactical, or operational.|

 |SWOT analysis||SWOT is an acronym for Strengths, Weaknesses, Opportunities, and Threats.
 A framework for strategic planning, opportunity analysis, competitive analysis, business, and product development.
 It helps to quickly analyze various aspects of the current state, and environment prior to identifying potential solution options.

 About Adaptive US

-Adaptive has published following books on business analysis-
+Adaptive has published the following books on business analysis-

 - The Handbook of Business,

 - Business Consulting 101,